House Church Training Session 1

 Acts 2:4

-And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance.
+And they were all filled with the Holy Ghost and began to speak with other tongues, as the Spirit gave them utterance.

-As you can see, God chose to reveal himself and make himself known to man through the manifestation of Christ and the Holy Spirit in us.
-When they move or manifest in us, people become aware of that fact, just as it happens with demons but of course differently and divinely.
+As you can see, God chose to reveal Himself and make Himself known to man through the manifestation of Christ and the Holy Spirit in us.
+When they move or manifest in us, people become aware of that fact, just as it happens with demons, but of course differently and divinely.

-As I said, God felt that He does not want to act in people like demons do.
-They do it against the will of people.
 They like to control people.
-God already decided to control the church through Jesus Christ and the Holy Spirit but He would not force them to be controlled by Jesus Christ and the Holy Spirit.
-God decided to give people free will.
-People must have a say in all this.
-He cannot control them as demons do.
+God already decided to control the church through Jesus Christ and the Holy Spirit, but He would not force them to be controlled by Jesus Christ and the Holy Spirit.
+God made the decision to grant people free will.

 Hebrews 11:6

-But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him.
+But without faith it is impossible to please him, for he that cometh to God must believe that he is and that he is a rewarder of them that diligently seek him.

 1 John 3:22